albop/tie_archive/session_2/index.md

 We'll consider different ways to analyse AI behaviour from an economic perspective.
 In particular, we'll draw parallels, between AI decisions and human decisions

-- is AI "stupid"?
 - biases from a quantitative/statistical approach
 - the problem of preference misspecification
-- behavioural mistakes
+- behavioural mistakes (not today)
 - homework, talk about your classwork

 ---